 We reduce both the direct and indirect GHG emissions associated with our operations by exploring new and more efficient ways to generate, transport and conserve energy.

-- We continue to reduce our methane emissions, having reduced emissions by 19 per cent since 2019.
+- We continue to reduce our methane emissions, having reduced emissions by 25 per cent, or almost 80,000 tonnes, since 2019.
 We achieved this by focusing on three key areas: leak detection, repairs and the elimination of flaring.

 Clean Water and Sanitation